 OHI is a “safe environment.”
 No one cares about makeup or dressing up except possibly for those performing in the Friday Night “No Talent Show.”
 (Ok, one Friday Ben Vereen treated us a 40-minute presentation and some of the “celebrities” and others wowed us with their talents while others simply captured our admiration for their courage to perform.)
 You see, there’s a lot of sharing, a lot of hugging, some tears, some professional counseling by staff or informal caring by a concerned fellow guest, a lot of fun, and absolutely no judgment at OHI.
 It is, indeed, that safe quiet, gentle vortex of love and compassion that when you put it all together really makes for a magically healing environment.

 Oh and yes, as I earlier stated, I did, in fact, witness well more a half dozen miracles right then and there, as well as started some beautiful lifelong friendships.
 I found the first two weeks to be extremely busy with learning, while the the third week was a bit less hectic, as I learned more about how to prepare my food and in general how to transition back once I would return to the “real world.”

-For those who wonder, I paid the full fees and got no compensation, discount, or financial assistance of any sort for either attending or writing about this — and I am already planning to book a return visit next quarter.
-Looking back now about six months, I can say that my stay at OHI was one of the most important three weeks of my life and the best gift I could have ever given myself.
+For those who wonder, I paid the full fees and got no compensation, discount, or financial assistance of any sort for either attending or writing about this — and I have subsequently returned.
+Making my visits now a periodical practice, I can say that my stay at OHI was one of the most important three weeks of my life and the best gift I could have ever given myself.
 Now I am on a quiet crusade to get my loved ones to OHI and let them form their own opinions, but I know they will thank me!